Table of contents > Loading your nodes

 User-defined nodes are identified in the .ndz file (in the script_id keys) using a combination of the node pack name, the category name and the script folder name where the node script is located.
 This is so regardless of whether the node pack is local or installed.

-As such, if you rename any of those folders and open a .ndz file containing nodes affected by the renaming, Nodezator will look for the old folder names in the identification of the node and won't find them and will thus show a dialogue that says it isn't possible to load the file due to missing node scripts, listing those missing scripts, like in the image below:
+As such, if you rename any of those folders and open a .ndz file containing nodes affected by the renaming, Nodezator will look for the old folder names in the identification of the node and won't find them and will thus show a dialogue with a general message saying that one or more errors were found when trying to load the node packs, like in the image below:

 To solve the problems, just open the .ndz file in any text editor of your preference and look for the lines that say script_id, and update the names of the folders you changed.
 It may be boring but is usually quick work.
 As Nodezator evolves over time, dedicated UI should be created so the user can perform this task in the app itself.